 You do need to subscribe to unlock the full written pattern but there is also the option of following a video tutorial.

-4. Crochet Mesh Sweater
+7. Crochet Mesh Top

 Construction is 4 rectangles worked in an easy filet pattern and assembly is straight forward.